bishalkumargupta/Design-of-CMOS-based-cascaded-Phase-Frequency-Detector-with-Charge-Pump-and-LPF/README.md

 ## Conclusion

-The repository presents the design and simulation of CMOS based 28nm Technoogy for CP block being cased with PFD and LPF Blocks.
+The repository presents the design and simulation of CMOS based 28nm Technoogy Charg Pump Phase Locked Loop(CPPLL) having a operating frequency of 500MHz with operatibg voltade be 1.5V where the shematic and the waveforms are being produced here.

 ## Author